YewChian/CatMayors/ideas.md

 ## Where do you place a structure?
-1. Colors matter of course. colors limit where you can place them.
+1. Colors limit where you can place them.
 2. Nature type structures should be as near houses as possible

 ### potential ideas influencing structure placement
 1. structures open at the same time of the day work well together
 2. structures targeting specific types of cats work well together (e.g. candyshop and dentist)